Lillie Langtry: Steam yacht White Ladye

 Langtry owned a luxury steam auxiliary yacht called White Ladye from 1891 to 1897.
-The yacht was built in 1891 for Lord Asburton by Ramage & Ferguson of Leith, Scotland from a design by W. C. Storey.
-She had 3 masts, was 204 feet in length and 27 feet in breadth and was powered by a 142 hp steam engine.
+The yacht was built in 1891 for Lord Asburton by Ramage & Ferguson of Leith, Scotland, from a design by W. C. Storey.
+She had three masts, was 204 feet in length and 27 feet in breadth and was powered by a 142 hp steam engine.
 She had originally been named Ladye Mabel.

 In 1893, Ogden Goelet leased the vessel from Langtry and used it until his death in 1897.
 Langtry put the White Ladye up for auction in November 1897 at the Mart, Tokenhouse Yard, London.
 It was sold to Scottish entrepreneur John Lawson Johnston, the creator of Bovril.
 He owned it until his death on board in 1900.
 From 1902 to 1903, the yacht was recorded in the Lloyd's Yacht Register as being owned by shipbuilder William Cresswell Gray, Tunstall Manor, West Hartlepool, and remained so until 1915.
-Following this the Lloyd's Register records that she became adapted as French trawler La Champagne based in Fécamp; she was broken up in 1935.
+Following this the Lloyd's Register records that she became adapted as French trawler La Champagne based in Fécamp, northwest France; she was broken up in 1935.